gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 What is important is not that red and blue nodes have a different SPD set, <u><i>but that these two types of nodes have different SPD sets across the two graphs</i></u>, this signal can help the model distinguish the two graphs and is the reason why Graphormer is better than 1-WL test limited architectures.
 {% enddetails %}

+More importantly, Fact 3 implies that Graphormer allows the flow of <i>Global</i> (and Local) information within the network.
+This truly sets the network apart from traditional GNNs, which can only aggregate local information up to a fixed radius (or depth).

+Traditional GNNs are <i>designed</i> to prevent this type of flow, as with their architecture, this would lead to over-smoothening.
+However, the clever design around \[VNode\] prevents this from happening in Graphormer.
+The addition of a supernode along with Attention and the learnable $$b_{\phi(v_i, v_j)}$$ facilitate this, the \[VNode\] can relay global information, and the attention mechanism can selectively choose from there.

+{% details Over-smoothening %}
+Over-smoothening results in traditional GNNs when the neighbourhood considered for feature aggregation is too large.
+If we build a 10 layer deep network for a graph where the maximum distance bwteen any two nodes is 10, then all nodes will agrregate information from all other nodes, and the final representation will be the same for all nodes.
+Thus näively adding a \[VNode\] / Super Node would lead to over-smoothening in traditional GNNs.
+{% enddetails %}

+Operations such as MEAN_READOUT involve aggregation over all nodes, making it a global operation.
+Given that Fact 3 implies that every node representation can be MEAN-READOUT, this means that the model can learn to selectively propagate global information using the \[VNode\].
+{% details Proof for Fact 3 %}
+Setting $W_Q = W_K = 0$, and the bias terms in both to be $T \cdot 1$ (where T is temperature), as well as, setting $W_V = I$ (Identity matrix), with a large enough $T$ (much larger than the scale of $b_{\phi(v_i, v_j)}$, so that $T^2 1 1^T$ can dominate), we can get MEAN-READOUT on all nodes.
+Note that while this proof doesn't require \[VNode\], it should be noted that, the \[Vnode\] is very important to establish a <b>balance</b> between this completely global flow and the local flow.
+As in a normal setting, with the $T$ not being too large, the only way for global information is through the \[VNode\], as the $b_{\phi(v_i, v_j)}$ would most likely limit information from nodes that are very far.
+{% enddetails %}

 ---